 Auto-correct and spell check aren't restricted on macOS automatically.
 They can be controlled through restrictive attributes on web content.

-If your app doesn't support Assessment Mode, or you use an app for diagnostic, classroom or formative assessment purposes, you can use MDM software to set up your iPad for Single App Mode.
+If your app doesn't support assessment mode, or you're using an app for diagnostic, classroom or formative assessment purposes, you can use MDM software to set up your iPad for Single App Mode.
 Your MDM software installs a profile that identifies the selected app and forces it to open on the device, preventing students from using other apps.
 In the profile, you can specify additional features that you don't want students to use.

 If you want to restrict keyboard and dictionary functions, you must restrict those features separately.
-Learn more about restricting keyboard and dictionary functions.
+Find out more about restricting keyboard and dictionary functions.